What are Wasp Stings?

 What is the Prognosis of Wasp Stings?

-- The prognosis is dependent on the extent of Wasp Stings and the severity of an allergic reaction, if any
+- The prognosis is dependent on the extent of Wasp Stings and the severity of the allergic reaction, if any that develops

-- Severe allergic reactions resulting in anaphylactic shock can lead to fatalities (even in less than 60 minutes)
+- Severe allergic reactions resulting in anaphylactic shock can lead to fatalities (even in under 60 minutes)

 - However, in most cases, the prognosis is typically good and the individuals can completely recover within 7 days